USA Today Co.: Reduction of editorial content, 2022–2024

 In April 2022, a committee of Gannett editors made the formal recommendation that newspapers in the chain should significantly pare back the opinion material that newspapers traditionally publish on their editorial pages, including editorials, op-ed columns, syndicated columns and editorial cartoons.
 According to the company-wide memo, "Readers don't want us to tell them what to think.
 They don't believe we have the expertise to tell anyone what to think on most issues.
 They perceive us as having a biased agenda."
 The memo additionally claimed that editorial content is the least-read content in the papers while being the most likely reason someone gives for cancelling a subscription.

 In March 2024, the company announced that effective March 25, it would end its legacy Associated Press premium subscription, meaning it would no longer pay to publish AP dispatches, photos and video from the wire service in Gannett-owned publications.
 According to a statement from the company, this decision, regarded by observers as a cost-cutting move, "will give us the opportunity to redeploy more dollars toward our teams and build capacity where we might have gaps."

 In that same memo, Gannett said it signed an agreement with Reuters to publish the newswire's global content.
 Gannett will continue to pay AP for its election-related polling and vote-counting, and pay to access the AP Stylebook.
-Gannet's contract with AP was set to expire at the end of 2024.
+Gannett's contract with AP was set to expire at the end of 2024.
 It is unclear why the company ended the agreement early or how much it was paying AP.

 Financial conditions and layoffs 2022

 In the second quarter of 2022, Gannett's revenue was $749 million, sustaining a loss of $54 million.
 In reaction to the news, the company announced, "In the coming days, we will be making necessary but painful reductions to staffing, eliminating some open positions and roles that will impact valued colleagues."
 At the end of August, the company announced that it was laying off 3% of its United States workforce, which was about 400 employees.
 At this announcement, Gannett also said they would not be filling 400 open positions.
 At the time of the announcement, Gannett stock, which was already down about 45% on the year, fell an additional 28.5%.

-In October, the company announced the second round of financial austerity steps.
+In October 2022, the company announced the second round of financial austerity steps.
 These included the requirement that all employees take a week of unpaid leave in December, and a suspension of matching contributions to employee 401(k) accounts.
 Gannett also instituted a hiring freeze and was seeking volunteers for buyouts.

 Gannett announced around 200 more layoffs, or 6% of the news division, in November 2022.

 As part of the cuts, Gannett stopped printing six community papers, collectively known as the Observer and Eccentric chain, in southeast Michigan, including the print editions of the Livonia Observer and papers covering Westland, Farmington, Plymouth, Canton, and Birmingham.
 Gannett indicated that the publications would provide online content.